 Racist, sexist or homophobic abuse or comments or bullying, including child-on-child abuse, are completely unacceptable.
-The Headteacher is notified, the incident will be dealt with by the Headteacher or Assistant Headteacher(s).
 Any such incidents will be logged on Arbor and handled on an individual basis with the support of outside agencies, as required.
 Parents/carers will be informed.